alaserm/VisualTAF/README.md

 - It has sophisticated built-in functions to wait for page load in standard and SPA pages.
 - Automatically takes screeenshots upon test failure for easy defect reporting.
 - Enterprise level reporting with drill down to step level, you can see exactly what test data was used for each element and what button was clicked.
 - **!!!New!!!** *Automatic code generation* - just fill in test data in datasheet and press **Ctrl+Shift+G** for the tool to auto generate code for you, this is a **MAGIC** shortcut, it will create instruction code, repository with web elements and commands to feed data to web elements from your Excel.
-IF code is already generated this shortcut will easy navigate you to places.
+IF code is already generated this shortcut will easy navigate you to instruction code or object repository element.
 - **Save up to 70%** on your test automation development and maintenance time.

 ## Watch how I automate data driven test cases in a matter of minutes!!!